mirageglobe/dot-files/README.md

 curl -D - https://raw.githubusercontent.com/mirageglobe/dot-files/master/Makefile > ~/Makefile
 ```

+# to contribute

+- ensure nothing sensitive is committed to this repo

 # to do

+- include fira and noto font
 - add python lint security : bandit
 - add ruby lint : use ruby -wc
 - add rails lint : use traceroute